 How to make it...

-Allow to cook for 10 mins.
+Cover the pan and leave to cook for 15 mins.

 I didn’t add additional oils to the recipe as peanut is rich in oil anyway; which is enough to cook the stew.
 Red peppers and tomatoes added some colour to the dish.